MrPatriot991/invoice-app/README.md

 ## Status

+⚠️ In progress
-⚠️ The first working page is ready.
-Additional pages and functionality will be added gradually.
+The invoice list page is ready.
+The invoice details page has been added.
+Additional features are in development.

 ## Features Implemented